 Offers information, suggested action steps, and lists of existing tools and resources—including evidence-based resources—for individuals, leaders, and systems to begin or enhance the work of effective, coordinated community action to address and eliminate chronic absenteeism.

 Communicates the importance of regular school attendance to parents and students.

 Focuses on the critical importance of addressing chronic absence in the early grades.

-School Attendance Improvement Handbook (PDF)
+School Attendance Review Board Handbook and Forms

-Provides strategies to improve school attendance.
+This Web page includes resources to improve school attendance.